CLINICAL FELLOWSHIP IN

 learn from the best

-The Joint Department of Medical Imaging (JDMI) manages the imaging needs of three of Canada’s premier research and teaching hospitals /hospital organizations across five physical sites, including the Toronto General Hospital, Toronto Western Hospital, Mount Sinai Hospital, Princess Margaret Hospital, and Women’s College Hospital.
-The Cardiovascular & Thoracic division comprises 19 Cardiothoracic radiologists.
+The Joint Department of Medical Imaging (JDMI) oversees the imaging services for three of Canada’s leading research and teaching hospitals/hospital organizations across five locations, including Toronto General Hospital, Toronto Western Hospital, Mount Sinai Hospital, Princess Margaret Hospital, and Women’s College Hospital.
+The Cardiovascular & Thoracic Division includes more than 20 staff radiologists.

-The Thoracic Imaging section performs over 500 MR, 50,000 CT, and over 700 CT-guided lung biopsies each year.
+The Thoracic Imaging section performs >50,000 CTs and >750 CT-guided lung biopsies each year and serves a large oncology program, Canada’s premier lung transplant program, an extensive interstitial lung disease program, among other patient populations.
 This extensive case volume offers robust exposure to a broad spectrum of thoracic diseases and advanced procedural techniques.

-For more information, please visit the Training Centre website.
+For more information, please visit the respective JDMI and University of Toronto websites.

 Interested applicants are asked to submit their application documents in one single pdf file through the University of Toronto website